AdobeDocs/adobeio-codelabs-campaign-standard/lessons/lesson4.md

 }
 ```

-Finally, delete the `async invokeAction ()` method as we don't need it anymore.
+Finally, delete the `invokeAction ()` and `setJSONInput ()` methods as we don't need them anymore.

 Next, we will replace the action invoke form and list of docs in the default template, by a list of customer profiles returned by the `get-profiles` action.
 It should display first name, last name, and email of the customers.

 *Note: For simplicity of the lab, we only display the first page of the result.
-In a real environment, where there are hundreds of profiles, results are returned in batches, so we may need to handle pagination of data accordingly.*
+In a real environment, where there are hundreds of profiles, results are returned in batches, so you will need to handle pagination of data accordingly.*

 We will use `<Flex>` and `<Grid>` to layout spectrum components on the page.
 Both are supported in React Spectrum.